 Lonnie Smith's story is recounted in gripping detail in the award-winning television documentary "A Change of Heart," which has aired on public television stations throughout California.
-Following are excerpts of interviews conducted with Smith in 2003.
+Following are excerpts of interviews conducted with Smith:

 When did you first fall ill?

 I first got sick, as a result of viral pneumonia.
 I was living in Denver with my family, and one day I woke up and I couldn't breathe.
 I went to the hospital and they ran some tests and found that my lungs were full of fluid and my heart was severely enlarged.
 What happened was I came down with the viral pneumonia but didn't suffer symptoms for several weeks.
 It ended up damaging my heart.
 I was diagnosed with dilated cardiomyopathy and given medicines to try and treat it.

 I had continuous swelling throughout my body, and severe shortness of breath.
 I couldn't walk more than a couple of yards without being overcome with this bloated feeling in my stomach, like it was filled with air.
 And I had chest pain all the time.
 Over a four-year period I went to the emergency room for treatment 60 times.
 My doctors in Denver just weren't able to control the progression of the disease.